 It can be stated as outlined in the bullet points above, or written to cover these, and any additional aspects, in your own words.
+For this purpose you may use the form from the HSE (click here) provided you complete, sign and date it.

-Your policy must be signed by the most senior person responsible for health and safety e.g. Managing Director and be dated within the past 12 months.
+Your policy should be signed by the most senior person responsible for health and safety e.g. Managing Director and be dated within the past 12 months.